COVID-19 Journaling Project

 Submissions of short video, audio recordings, and important images are also being accepted.
 Be sure to fill out as much descriptive information as you can in the submission form to enable their later discovery and use in our digital collections.

 - Are you involved in student organizations, sports or clubs?
-How has COVID-19 and campus response affected those?
+How has the pandemic changed how you engage with extracurriculars?

 - Are you or anyone you know sick?
 What symptoms, response from medical personnel?
-Getting COVID testing?
+Have you been able to receive testing and health care?

 Terms and Conditions